yhbe/travelJournal/README.md

 # Travel Journal

-This project is a rendering of a Travelers Journal
+This project is a rendering of a Travelers Journal.

+Created with React, Vite, Javascript, JSX, HTML, CSS

 # Goal